-The audit feature allows to capture events occurring within the Core and to log relevant information about them.
+The audit feature allows to capture events occurring within the Core and to store relevant information about them.

-By default, events are logged as entries into the AuditEntry table of the internal storage.
+By default, events are written as entries into the AuditEvent table of the internal storage.

 Audit events can also be processed differently, for example when using the Elasticsearch extension.